babashka/babashka/README.md

 - A pre-selected set of Java classes are supported.
 You cannot add Java classes at runtime.

 - Interpretation comes with overhead.
-Therefore tight loops are likely slower than in Clojure on the JVM.
+Therefore loops are slower than in Clojure on the JVM.
 In general interpretation yields slower programs than compiled programs.

 - No `deftype`, `definterface` and unboxed math.